 4. Switch off your mobile:

 As you enter the interview room keep your mobile phone off or at best in a mute mode.
-While answering questions, maintain a straight eye contact with the interviewer.
+While answering questions, maintain straight eye contact with the interviewer.
 Do not chew or eat or drink anything at the time of interview.
 Keep your face smiling and answer things politely with confidence.

 5. Do not use swear words:

-While giving interview be particular about the words when you answer.
+While giving an interview be particular about the words when you answer.
 Restrain yourself from using scurrilous languages about your previous employer.
 It may harm your impression and the chance of getting the job goes dimmer.
 Never show desperation for the job.

 6. Ask insightful questions: